Task and Program Functions

 Task Scheduling

-When you run an AeroScript program, the controller tries each millisecond to execute the number of program lines specified by the ExecuteNumLines Parameter.
+When you run an AeroScript program, each millisecond the controller tries to execute the number of program lines specified by the ExecuteNumLines Parameter.
 The controller might execute fewer lines than the value specified by this parameter if one of the conditions that follow applies:

 • The controller is executing an AeroScript function that is non-deterministic.